Updated January 18, 2021

 - Regular hardware disease mitigation: You need to keep turkeys safe from hardware disease by regularly checking their areas for potentially dangerous materials that they may ingest.

-- Honoring the needs of young turkeys, older turkeys, and large breed turkeys: Turkeys who are very young or older have unique care needs that must be accommodated in order to thrive.
+- Honoring the needs of young turkeys, older turkeys, and Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. turkeys: Turkeys who are very young or older have unique care needs that must be accommodated in order to thrive.
 Broad Breasted White and other large breed turkeys have very specific healthcare requirements that must be carefully managed in order to provide them with the best life possible.
 You should not take in birds with special care requirements until you understand what they need and have an environment and policies in place for them!